Tiny-Earth/DemoSite/site/src/summative.md

     Which example rubric resonates with your experiences as a student?
 Why?

-    Which example rubric looks more learner-centered?
-Why?

-    Could the context of the course and the sequencing of its activities make either example rubric more or less learner-centered or effective?
+    *Call to mind a course you are teaching, have taught, or are planning to teach.*

+    Which example rubric would allow you to communicate clear and specific expectations for student performance in your course?
 How so?

-    *Call to mind a course you are teaching, have taught, or are planning to teach.*

-    Which example rubric looks more like how you communicate clear and specific expectations for student performance in your course?
-Why?

     How else do you communicate clear and specific expectations for student performance in your course?